Trafficked children are some of the most vulnerable in the UK

 We help these young victims cope with the practical and emotional traumas of being trafficked.
 Our specialist support workers help them to understand what is happening with social care services, the police and immigration – in ways that they can understand.

-We run specialist Independent Child Trafficking Guardianship Service (ICTGS) services in Wales/Cymru, East Midlands, West Midlands Combined Authorities, Croydon, Hampshire and the Isle of Wight and Greater Manchester that:
+We run specialist Independent Child Trafficking Guardianship Service (ICTGS) services in Wales / Cymru, East Midlands, West Midlands Combined Authorities, Bedfordshire, Gloucestershire (incl Bristol), Warwickshire, All London Boroughs, Hampshire and the Isle of Wight, Kent, Surrey, Essex, Greater Manchester, North & West Yorkshire, Lancashire & Merseyside that:

 - build trusting relationships with trafficked children to help them build a positive future

 - give practical support, such as help with housing, medical needs and education